reonZ/pf2e-toolbelt/README.md

 ## No Dropped Bulk (Requires Reload)

-When enabled, dropped equipment in an actor's inventory won't be accounted for bulk value calculation
+Dropped equipment in an actor's inventory won't be accounted for bulk value calculation

 ## Npc Lore Knowledges